ProfessorKazarinoff/jupyterhub-ENGR114-2019Q4/docs/docs/login_page.md

 ## Create a templates directory and populate it with Jinja templates

+!!!
+Note
     This was a time consuming and fussy task.
 It involved a lot of messing around with css and html.

 First, a set of custom **jinja** templates need to be created.
 When JupyterHub runs, there is a directory of jinja templates that build the html users see when they browse to the login page.
 These jinga templates are burried deep in the JupyterHub package code.
 For my JupyterHub installation on the server, I found the jinja template files in the ```/opt/miniconda3/envs/jupyterhubenv/share/jupyterhub/templates/``` directory.
 If you aren't using a virtual environment, the JupyterHub package directory name will likey be different: